 Flea markets are viable outlets for both antiques and collectibles.
 They come in all shapes and sizes, some dealing only in upscale items while others are more modest in inventory.
 There are some tremendous advantages to these outlets and it may be worth your while to do a little investigating.

 Another option is the Internet.
 There are a host of online auction services, featuring regular, dependable shoppers.
-The buyer is only a click away on such Internet powerhouses as eBay.com and Yahoo Auctions.
+The buyer is only a click away on such Internet powerhouses as eBay.com.
 These companies actually act as a broker, allowing you to set a minimum price on your item, then posting the item along with pictures and text descriptions.
 This is by far the lowest-overhead method of getting started.

 It is estimated that there are more than 36,000 antique dealers in the U.S. alone, with many of them operating from home.
 A low-risk and high-return operation, you can even do the bulk of the work on weekends and build up your capital while still working at your main job.

 A Day In The Life of An Antique Dealer:

 A day in the life of an antique dealer | Philip Chasen Antiques

 Mark Sunderland on Design | A Day in the Life of an Antique Dealer